 Hetch Hetchy was established as a result of the Raker Act of 1913, which granted water and power resources rights-of-way on the Tuolumme River in Yosenine National Park to the City.
 Hetch Hetchy is engaged in the conveyance of approximately 85% of the City's water supply and in the generation and transmission of electricity from that resource.
-Approximately one-third of the electricity is used by the City's municipal customers (e.g., the San Francisco Municipal Railway, the Recreation and Parks Department, the Port of San Francisco San Francisco Municipal Railway, the Recreation and Parks Department, the Port of San Francisco San Francisco Municipal Railway, the Recreation and Parks Department, the Port of San Francisco San Francisco Municipal Railway, the Recreation and Parks Departments, such as the Modesto and Turlock Irrigation Districts (the Districts).
+Approximately one-third of the electricity is used by the City's municipal customers (e.g., the San Francisco Municipal Railway, the Recreation and Parks Department, the Port of San Francisco San Francisco Municipal Railway, the Recreation and Parks Department, the Port of San Francisco San Francisco Municipal Railway, the Recreation and Parks Department, the Port of San Francisco San Francisco Municipal Railway, the Recreation and Vance and the water and sever utilities).
+The balance of the power generated is sold to other publicly owned utilities, such as the Modesto and Turlock Irrigation Districts (the Districts).